 “Mater of Puppets” – Metallica

-We get our first glimpse of Axe the metal-head in “Naming Rights” when he shows up to buy out the Eads family for the rights to put his name on a building that currently has their name with a Metallica “Master of Puppets” t-shirt on.
-Not only is this Axe being his most unconventional, but it’s also a way of showing that he is still that kid from Yonkers who’s made it big, and fuck you to whomever doesn’t like it!
-It’s also a revenge thing, as the patriarch of the Eads family fired a 16 year old Axe as a caddy at a golf club, (I’m sure that kid cracked up Metallica nice and loud after that!) and he’s here to remind them of what happens when you screw Axe!
+We get our first glimpse of Axe the metal-head in “Naming Rights” when he shows up to buy out the Eads family for the rights to put his name on a building with a Metallica “Master of Puppets” t-shirt on.
+Not only is this Axe being his most unconventional, but it’s also a way of showing that he is still that kid from Yonkers who has made it big, and fuck you to whomever doesn’t like it!
+It’s also a revenge thing, as the patriarch of the Eads family fired a 16 year-old Axe as a caddy at a golf club, (I’m sure that kid cranked up Metallica nice and loud after that!) and he’s here to remind them of what happens when you screw Axe!